JenilGajjar20/Competitive-Programming_problems/README.md

 2. Create a new branch for your changes.

 ```
-Note: Whichever language you are using to solve the problem, name the branch is that manner.
+Note: Whichever language you are using to solve the problem, name the branch in that manner.

 For example: If you are using python, then your branch name should be python/{problem-name} ==> (python/merge-strings)
 ```